scivey/aiostatsd/README.md

 An asyncio statsd client for Python >= 3.4.
 The underlying protocol is [written in cython](https://github.com/scivey/cystatsd), which we can all admit is pretty cool.

 It automatically batches multiple metrics in single UDP packets, with a configurable target packet size of 512 bytes.
-The flush interval default to 0.5 seconds, but can also be configured.
+The flush interval defaults to 0.5 seconds, but can also be configured.

 ## Install